 Apprenticeship are an industry-driven, high-quality career pathway where employers can develop and prepare their future workforce, and individuals can obtain paid work experience, classroom instruction, and a portable, nationally-recognized credentials.
 This is truly an earn and learn opportunity to advance your skills, receive college credits, and be mentored by a seasoned professional.

 There are a variety of careers in manufacturing and the training needed varies based on the position and the employer.
 The large number of training providers in Ohio, Pennsylvania, and West Virginia can make it difficult to select one program.
-Take a self-assessment and review current job openings to help focus the search.
+Review current job openings to help focus the search.
 Below is a list of apprenticeships, certificate programs, and college degrees that will prepare for a job in a high-demand career path.

 Featured Apprenticeship Program